25 Most Expensive Lamborghinis Of All Time, Ranked

 Advertisement

-Their prices reflect those features, and numerous characteristics key to the Lamborghini legend contribute to the high initial prices of these exotic cars and help them maintain a high resale value.
+The cars' prices reflect those features, and numerous characteristics key to the Lamborghini legend contribute to the high initial cost of these exotic cars and help them maintain a high resale value.
 Many iconic Lamborghinis are produced in limited numbers, use high-quality components such as carbon fiber or leather, and operate as high-performance vehicles, all while being backed up by the Lamborghini badge.

 For many buyers, even the least expensive Lamborghini on this list is too expensive for most, but it is always fun to see just how astonishing the pricing for some of the most famous vehicles to ever wear the Raging Bull emblem can get.
 Here are some of the most expensive Lamborghinis of all time.